emcog/mindfulness-connected/social-mindfulness.md

 %} Mark Leonard has searched for a means to make meditation accessible to a mass audience since the early 2000s.
 He played a key role in establishing the Oxford Mindfulness Centre, opened in 2008, and then adapted Mindfulness-Based Cognitive Therapy for the workplace.
 The result of a series of innovations, Mindfulness-Based Organisational Education represents a new approach to fostering social leadership and systemic change.

 ---

+{% include quote.html
+	quote="Social Mindfulness breaks new ground: relevant and poignant.
+These original concepts and practises are succinctly and clearly expressed.
+A major (and needed) contribution to today's mindfulness movement."

+	footer="Alistair Macdonald, retired solicitor and long term mindfulness practitioner."
+%}

+---

 {% include disqus.html %}